TheJacksonLaboratory/uconn-r-course/Intro_R.md

 --------------------------

 Please ensure you have the latest version of R and RStudio installed on your machine.
-This is important, as some packages used in the workshop may not install correctly (or at all) if R is not up to date.
+This is important, as some packages used in the course may not install correctly (or at all) if R is not up to date.

 [Download and install the latest version of R